dsi-clinic/2023-clinic-perpetual/data/README.md

 - city approved have IDs starting from 1000
 - private parking bins have IDs starting from 2000
 - park_board bins have IDs starting from 3000

+*route1_waypoints.csv:* This file is an example file for Waypoints pulled from mapbox api, file will be changed with the real data, same for route2_waypoints.csv

+*distance_matrix_20231029_220129.npy:* updated distance matrix with both indoor and outdoor points